Molchanica documentation

 Introduction

-Daedalus is molecule visualization tool with a focus on a smooth user experience.
+Molchanica is molecule editing, visualization, and dynamics tool with a focus on a smooth user experience.
 It combines functionality found in PyMol, Chimera, Coot, VMD, GROMACS, and Avogadro, and operates with the focus on visualizing molecules over both time and space.
 Any molecule you open or build can move using molecular dynamics.
+We are actively adding work-flow specific functionality; for example, molecular docking, and tools for working with LNPs.

 Tooltips